Main Street, Westburn, Crawcrook, Tyne and Wear NE40

 In 1905 a temporary corrugated iron church was built, at a cost of £1000.
 Fundraising for a permanent church started under Dr Wheatley, appointed parish priest in 1935, but this was delayed by the onset of war.
 The present church and presbytery were finally built by Fr Aherne in 1959, on a new site acquired from Commander Dunn, the grandson of A. M. Dunn.
 The church, seating 375, was built in a modern Romanesque style, with an Italianate tower, from designs by Pascal J. Stienlet & Son; the contractor was J. W. Lowry of Newcastle.
 The cost of the church (including fittings) and presbytery was £60,000.

-The original appearance of the sanctuary is shown at figure 2.
 The church was re-ordered in 1976 by Alan Greenall of Wylam, an architect and parishioner.
 At this time the altar rails and the canopy over the altar were removed and the altar brought forward into the nave.
 Two side altars and the organ in the west gallery were also removed.
 New liturgical furnishings were made using the old marble.

 The church is in modern Romanesque style.
 The plan is traditional with an aisled nave and sanctuary under a continuous ridged roof, a southwest tower and sacristies linking the church with the presbytery.
 The exterior walls have grey mixed facing bricks laid in Flemish bond with dressings of artificial stone; the roof coverings are dark antique pantiles.
 The west end has a central doorway with a tall round-headed window over; the door is flanked by small single windows.
 The square southwest tower is set back slightly from the west front and has a tall Italianate bell stage with paired windows on all sides and a pyramidal tiled roof.
 The side aisles are low, with pent roofs and small single windows.
 The nave clerestory above is divided into bays by strip pilasters with triple round-headed windows in each bay.
 The single bay sanctuary has one window on each side.